IluvatarTheReal/break-foundry/README.md

 ## Contributing

-If you want to contribute, feel free to contact me on discord Iluvatar#4367
+If you want to contribute, feel free to contact iluvatar or cyberspark on discord.

 ## Support BREAK!!